 There are two points of access to the walkway.
-The southern end is clearly signposted from the main highway at Ngakawau, 35 km north-east of Westport.
+The southern end is clearly signposted from SH67 at Ngakawau, 35 km northeast of Westport.

-The northern end is through Seddonville and 10 km along a gravel road to the walkway entrance at the abandoned Charming Creek mine site.
+The northern end is through Seddonville, 50 km northeast of Westport on SH67, and 10 km along a gravel road to the walkway entrance at the abandoned Charming Creek mine site.

 The track is easily walked in either direction if transport arrangements can be made.
 Otherwise a return walk from either end is a great way to spend a day.

 This ride will take you through bush lined corridors, past rapids foaming with water in the Ngakawau Gorge, and over historic railway formations.
 There may be sharp or rusty metal remnants along the track.